irdcat/wasm-chip8/README.md

 ## Wasm-pack

 Wasm-pack is the tool automating WebAssembly packaging provided by rustwasm team.
-It can be easily installed using following command
+It can be easily installed using following command:
 ```
 cargo install wasm-pack
 ```